RM 100 Banknotes

 The current banknote series issued by the Central Bank of Malaysia (Bank Negara Malaysia or BNM) is the Fourth Series.
 This series features traditional expressions in art and craft, natural wonders, flora and fauna, economy, and tradition.

-BNM analyzes gelatin’s chemical dataset using the FACS method and Fourier transform infrared (FTIR) spectroscopy.
-This technique, known as chemometrics fuzzy autocatalytic set (c-FACS), serves various applications, including food authentication.
+The adoption of the FACS method, combined with Fourier transform infrared (FTIR) spectroscopy, was applied by BNM to analyze the chemical dataset of gelatin.
+This advanced method, known as chemometrics fuzzy autocatalytic set (c-FACS), has since been established and utilized in various applications, including food authentication.

 History